Cardiovascular and Renal Biology Team

 Dr Stefano Cortellini

-Stefano is interested in all aspects of sepsis, although is particularly interesred in lactate in sepsis, acute kidney injury and urinary biomarkers.
+Stefano is interested in all aspects of sepsis, although is particularly interested in lactate in sepsis, acute kidney injury and urinary biomarkers.

 Barbara Glanemann